 Pregnant and breastfeeding women should avoid lemon balm smoking blends due to limited safety data.
 Those with thyroid conditions should consult a healthcare provider first, as this herb may affect thyroid function.

 People with glaucoma should use caution, as lemon balm may influence eye pressure.
-Anyone with asthma, COPD, or severe respiratory conditions should avoid smoking any herb.
+Anyone with asthma, COPD, or other respiratory conditions should avoid smoking any herb.

 Lemon balm is completely legal throughout the United States and around the world.
 No federal restrictions apply.
-The DEA’s Controlled Substances Act does not list lemon balm under any schedule1 2 3 4 5.
+The DEA’s Controlled Substances Act does not list this herb under any schedule1 2 3 4 5.

-You can grow, buy, and use this herb freely.
+You can grow, buy, and use lemon balm freely.
 No permits needed.
 No licenses required.

 US Legal Status:

 You can transport lemon balm across state lines without issue.
-Online retailers ship to all 50 states using standard shipping methods.
-There are no special packaging or labeling requirements for personal use quantities.
+Online retailers ship to all 50 states using standard methods.
+No special packaging or labeling requirements apply for personal use quantities.

 International Status: